Edina 4th-9th Grade (10-15 Year Old)

 It is important to note that there is a non-refundable try-out fee of $50 for all players trying out for Travel baseball.
 All players that are placed on a Travel team will be assessed $250 in travel team fees.
-Players that are not placed on Travel teams will be assigned to a White/House Division team.
+Players that are not placed on Travel teams will be assigned to a Rec League team.

 Please keep in mind that the evaluators are doing their best to evaluate players on their current skills.
 As parents we may have a tendency to evaluate our own son’s skills at a higher level than may be appropriate.
 Playing at the wrong level is detrimental to your son’s baseball skill development and the longevity of his baseball interest.
 Our goal is to have every player have fun and be successful at playing the game of baseball.